-2. a draft of a twelve-week syllabus with annotated bibliography.
-In this case, the probationary doctoral candidate will be expected to indicate the objective of each session in approximately 200 words, and the ways in which the suggested and also annotated readings will facilitate this outcome; a minimum of two readings (equaling bibliographical items above) should be assigned to each session, of which no fewer than half must be monographs or edited volumes/special journal issues in their entirety.
+2. a draft of a twelve-week syllabus with an extended bibliography.
+In this case, the probationary doctoral candidate will be expected to briefly indicate the objective of each session, and the ways in which the suggested readings will facilitate this outcome; a minimum of two readings (equaling bibliographical items above) should be assigned to each session, of which no fewer than half must be monographs or edited volumes/special journal issues in their entirety.

-Nota bene: If choosing to submit a syllabus with appropriately annotated bibliography, which the Medieval Studies Doctoral Program encourages, the doctoral student is advised to take advantage of the various valuable offers regarding teaching technique and syllabus construction by CEU's Center for Teaching and Learning.
+Nota bene: If choosing to submit a syllabus with bibliography, which the Medieval Studies Doctoral Program encourages, the doctoral student is advised to take advantage of the various valuable offers regarding teaching technique and syllabus construction by CEU's Center for Teaching and Learning.
 Doctoral students are also advised to draw critically from the syllabi available from faculty teaching in the Medieval Studies Doctoral Program.

-4.2.2.3 Comprehensive examination committee
+4.1.2.3 Comprehensive Examination Committee

-The comprehensive examination committee usually consists of three resident faculty members (the supervisor and associate supervisor, if applicable, not among them).
-The comprehensive examination committee may comprise external members who participate during the examination.
-The supervisor(s) may pose questions during the examination but does not participate in evaluating the probationary doctoral candidate's performance.
-The comprehensive examination committee is appointed in consultation with the doctoral candidate who may request a change in the committee composition in a formal letter addressed to the Doctoral committee.
+The Comprehensive Examination Committee usually consists of three resident faculty members (supervisor and associate supervisor may be included).
+The Comprehensive Examination Committee is appointed in consultation with the doctoral candidate who may request a change in the committee composition in a formal letter addressed to the Doctoral Committee.

-It is expected that the supervisor(s) will comment in detail on the draft versions toward the end of Fall or beginning of Winter semester, and will be present when the probationary doctoral candidate's draft field surveys are discussed in the Medieval Studies Doctoral Colloquium, or otherwise arrange a meeting with or send their comments to the probationary doctoral candidate individually.
+It is expected that the supervisor(s) will comment in detail on the draft versions toward the end of the Winter term in the Medieval Studies Doctoral Colloquium or otherwise arrange a meeting with or send their comments to the probationary doctoral candidate individually.

-4.2.2.4 Comprehensive examination procedures
+4.1.2.4 Comprehensive examination procedures

 The comprehensive examination is a public exam where doctoral students justify the not yet annotated topical syllabi/bibliographies.
-It is conducted on the basis of the submitted not yet annotated syllabi/bibliographies and follows the regulated procedure. [cf. Appendices: B.11].
+It is conducted on the basis of the submitted not yet annotated syllabi/bibliographies and follows the regulated procedure.

-1. Having submitted a not yet annotated bibliography, the probationary doctoral candidate will be asked to introduce each topic in a five-minute statement.
-Students should be prepared to

-- justify their choice of topic and bibliographical entries during a question and answer session with the committee members and the public. - 2.
+- Having submitted a-not-yet annotated bibliography, the probationary doctoral candidate will be asked to introduce each topic in a five-minute statement.
+Students should be prepared to justify their choice of topic and bibliographical entries during a 10 - 20-minute question and answer session with the committee members and the public. - 2.
 If the probationary doctoral candidate has submitted a draft syllabus it will be introduced in a five-minute statement meant to explain the rationale behind the course design and level (undergraduate or graduate) as well as expected learning outcomes for the envisaged participants in the class.
-Students should be prepared to justify their choice of topic and bibliographical entries during a question and answer session with the committee members and the public.
+Students should be prepared to justify their choice of topic and bibliographical entries during a 10 20-minute question and answer session with the committee members and the public.

-4.2.2.5 Evaluation of the comprehensive examination
+4.1.2.5 Evaluation of the comprehensive examination